-If your federal change resulted in a balance due, proof of federal finalization includes a copy of the check you sent to the IRS to pay the tax due.
+If your federal change resulted in a balance due, proof of federal finalization includes a copy of your U.S. Form 1040X and a copy of the check you sent to the IRS to pay the tax due.

 If you do not have a copy of this notification, please contact the IRS to request a tax account transcript.